FObersteiner/zdt/README.md

 # zdt

 **Exploring datetime with time zones in Zig.** I created this project to have fun with Zig, learn a new language, and tackle the "do not roll your own datetime"-challenge.
-Use the outcome however you like - here's an example of something you can do with `zdt`:
+Here's an example of something you can do with `zdt`:

 ```zig
   var tz_LA = try zdt.Timezone.fromTzfile("America/Los_Angeles", allocator);